AMReX-Astro/Castro/Docs/source/io.rst

        The species masses are given in units of solar masses.

+``Castro/Util/scripts/diag_parser.py`` contains Python code for parsing these output files into Numpy arrays.
+Usage instructions are included in the file, along with an example script at ``Castro/Util/scripts/plot_species.py``.
+This reads a ``species_diag.out`` file provided on the command line and makes a plot of the total mass fractions over time.

 Some problems have custom versions of the diagnostics with additional information.
+These are not currently supported by the Python parser.

 .. _sec:parallel_io: